Everything’s better with sparklers! It’s not only a good life motto but a solid piece of advice for creative still life photography.

-Keep in mind that the sparkler will give its own light to the scene, so be careful to not overexpose the image.
+Keep in mind that the sparklers also light up the scene, so be careful not to overexpose the image.
 It’s even better to underexpose it a little, letting the sparkler shine and cast reflections and flares on other items.

 The longer the shutter speed, the longer the fiery tails of sparks and the more light from the sparkler.

-In my case shutter speed about 0,5 second practically burnt out every detail in my scene, it was definitely too much.
-At a shorter shutter speed, you won’t be able to get beautiful glares of sparkler’s light on other objects and the fiery trails will be too short.
+When shooting sparkler photos, shutter speed about 0,5 second practically burns out every detail in the scene.
+But if your shutter speed is too fast, you won’t get the beautiful glare, and the fiery trails will be too short.

 In my experiments, the ideal shutter speed for still life photos lies between 1/100 to 1/10 second.